ThorisoM-hub/WAF-SIEM-Integration/README.md

-# WAF + SIEM Integration Project: ModSecurity & Splunk
+ WAF + SIEM Integration Project: ModSecurity & Splunk

 ## Overview

-This project integrates **ModSecurity** (a Web Application Firewall) with **Splunk** (a Security Information and Event Management platform) to create a real-time security monitoring system for web applications.
-The setup is optimized for an Intel Celeron, 8 GB RAM system, using **XAMPP** for Apache, with ModSecurity for WAF protection, and Splunk for log aggregation and alerting.
+This project integrates **ModSecurity** (a Web Application Firewall) with **Splunk** (a Security Information and Event Management platform) to create a real-time security monitoring system for web applications.using **XAMPP** for Apache, with ModSecurity for WAF protection, and Splunk for log aggregation and alerting.

 ## Features